 - What powers do the Scottish Government and Scottish Parliament have over public spending and tax?

-Tax revenue generated in Scotland amounts to about £62 billion, including North Sea oil revenue, but benefits from about £75 billion in public spending.
-That means we get out around £13 billion more than we put in.
+Tax revenue generated in Scotland amounts to about £66 billion, including North Sea oil revenue, but it benefits from about £81 billion in public spending.
+That means Scotland benefits from £15 billion more than it puts in.

-This system of sharing our resources means we are well-placed to tackle the problems of the future together, such as an ageing society, but gives the Scottish Parliament the freedom to make many financial decisions for itself.
+This is possible because the UK pools and shares resources across the entire country.
+This system of sharing resources means Scotland is well-placed to tackle the problems of the future, such as an ageing society, but also gives the Scottish Parliament the freedom to make many financial decisions for itself.